misterbrunet/SpotifyApp-WhoToListenTo/README.md

 Although there are values that could be used as primary keys in DB tables, are often stacked together in one data cell, e.i.:
 - artistID are put together in one cell if one song has multiple artists singing in it (features)
 - JSON file has nested recomended artists based on their IDs but has 250Mb of size
-- there is too much unnecessary data for me to work on.
+- there is too much unnecessary data for me to work with.

 So for the beggining I had to write some scripts that would trim the .cvs files in a way, that I found useful.
 Python Jupiter notebooks came handy.
 I had to delete some data and split some of the rows into two or three seperate (but duplicated) rows